What is this event all about?

 How do I register a group of cyclists?

-In this case, email the coordinator for assistance.
+For groups of 8 or more, email the coordinator for assistance.

 Can I register on-site?